pitchmuc/cjapy/docs/getting_started.md

 This will create a JSON and you will need to fill it with the information available in your adobe io account.

+**NOTE**: Starting version 0.2.0 the `createConfigFile` will by default generate a config file supporting Oauth Server to Server integration.

 ## 4. Import the configuration file

 Once this is done, you can import the configuration file.